-There is a big difference between a mood (or a bad week) and a diagnosis of Major Depressive Disorder (MDD).
+There is a big difference between a mood and Major Depressive Disorder (MDD)

-Too often, the label “Depression” is tossed around in popular culture as a way to describe what is actually a feeling or mood state, i.e. “I’m depressed thinking about how much work I have to do this weekend” or, “After looking at my bank balance this morning, I’m completely depressed.”
-While these situations may trigger sadness, hopelessness, and/or other unpleasant emotions, they are not necessarily indicative of a Depressive Disorder.
+Too often, the label “Depression” is tossed around in popular culture as a way to describe a feeling or a mood, i.e. “I’m depressed thinking about how much work I have to do this weekend” or, “After looking at my bank balance this morning, I’m completely depressed.”
+While these situations CAN trigger sadness, hopelessness, and/or other unpleasant emotions, they are NOT a Depressive Disorder.
 There is some evidence that MDD is over-diagnosed* and failure to view a Major Depressive Episode in terms of level of severity can lead to problems at both ends of the spectrum--some may be medicated for a disorder they don’t actually have, while others who meet criteria for Severe MDD may be under-treated because they are approached in the same way as “anyone with Depression.”

 While almost everyone has had a few days, weeks, or even longer in which they felt down in the dumps, low, and/or unmotivated, the comparison between this and Major Depressive Disorder is similar to comparing a cold to bronchitis or pneumonia.
 A Major Depressive Disorder almost always needs to be treated or the patient runs the risk of serious complications, one of which includes the risk of death (via suicide).